48 Hours in Jenner on the California Coast

 Breakfast at Coast Kitchen

-After breakfast, it’s time to hit the road.
-The stretch of coastal Highway 1 just north of Jenner is not about getting there.
-The goal is to really be there—to pause and savor each moment.
-Take it slow, and use the turnouts as stops where you can stretch and enjoy the views; each has its own unique delights.
+Now it’s time to explore.
+The stretch of coastal Highway 1 just north of Jenner is not about getting there but rather enjoying the ride.
+Use the turnouts to stop and enjoy the views, as each offers its own unique delights.

 Explore Fort Ross State Historic Park

-At the first stop on Highway 1, dive into history at Fort Ross State Historic Park, which from 1812 to 1841 was the hub of the southernmost Russian settlements along the West Coast.
-Faithfully reconstructed buildings recall the once-thriving colony, including the stockade, a Russian chapel, a barracks, two blockhouses, and a windmill.
-Visitors can explore the park at their own pace, with helpful staff available to assist with any questions or other needs.
+For your first stop, dive into history at this fascinating fort.
+From 1812 to 1841, it was a Russian settlement.
+Today, reconstructed buildings recall the once-thriving colony, including the stockade, a chapel, a barracks, two blockhouses, and a windmill.
+Visitors can explore the park at their own pace, with helpful staff available.

-Wine Tasting & Small Bites Pairing at Fort Ross Vineyard & Winery
+Wine Tasting & Bites at Fort Ross Vineyard & Winery

 Outdoor Adventures at Salt Point State Park

-Just a few miles north of Fort Ross Vineyard, the beautiful 6,000-acre Salt Point State Park stretches along the Pacific Ocean coastline, with more than 20 miles of hiking trails, two campgrounds, an underwater park, and a host of recreational activities, including hiking, horseback riding, fishing, and scuba diving.
-The park features rocky spires, panoramic views, kelp-dotted coves, open grasslands, forested hills, open prairies, a pygmy forest, and a lively visitors center with many activities.
-Don’t miss the Tafoni sandstone—stone that’s riddled by honeycomb-type erosion that produces ribs, ridges, holes, and other patterns.
+This beautiful 6,000-acre protected park stretches along the Pacific Ocean coastline, with more than 20 miles of trails, an underwater park, two campgrounds, and a host of recreational opportunities, including hiking, horseback riding, fishing, and scuba diving.
+The park features rocky spires, panoramic views, kelp-dotted coves, forested hills, open prairies, a pygmy forest, and a lively visitor center with activities.
+Watch for impressive Tafoni sandstone — stone that’s riddled by honeycomb-type erosion that produces ribs, ridges, holes, and other patterns.
 Download a Salt Point State Park brochure.

-From fettuccine Alfredo to fish and chips, fresh salmon, and indulgent cheeseburgers, the restaurant at the Jenner Inn has something for everyone.
-Plan to book a dinner reservation during dusk to experience sensational views of the sun sinking into the Pacific Ocean, which are best enjoyed with a local Sonoma County beer or glass of wine.
+From fettuccine Alfredo and fresh salmon to fish and chips and cheeseburgers, the restaurant at the Jenner Inn has something for everyone.
+Book a dinner reservation during dusk to experience sensational views of the sun setting over the Pacific Ocean, best enjoyed with a local Sonoma County beer or a glass of wine.

 Where to Stay in Jenner

-From the rustic and romantic cabins at River’s End Restaurant & Inn and the historical Jenner Inn) which was constructed entirely from redwood in the last 1940s by Swedish boat-builders) to the one-of-a-kind Timber Cove Resort (featuring unparalleled ocean views, 46 unique guest rooms and various acclaimed sculptures) there are a number of options for staying in and around Jenner.
-Explore hotels and lodging in Jenner.
+There are memorable lodging options in and around Jenner, from the rustic and romantic cabins at River’s End Restaurant & Inn to the one-of-a-kind Timber Cove Resort, which features unparalleled ocean views, 46 unique guest rooms, and acclaimed sculptures.
+Explore more hotels and lodging in Jenner.

 Find more things to do in Jenner.